New Orleans Asylum Lawyer

 However, it’s important to note that TPS does not lead to permanent resident status.

-Because the deadlines, requirements, and other specific information about applicants from these countries may vary and change rapidly, we recommend getting in touch with our team at Pelton + Balducci as soon as possible.
-Our immigration attorneys are happy to discuss TPS with anyone who believes they are eligible, as well as determining any possible paths to permanent residency once their TPS expires.
+Because the deadlines, requirements, and other specific information about applicants from these countries may vary and change rapidly, we recommend getting in touch with our team of Louisiana immigration attorneys at Pelton + Balducci as soon as possible.

 Benefits for Survivors of Crimes and Domestic Violence

 Undocumented immigrants are among the most vulnerable members of our communities.
-Recognizing that abusers and criminals often take advantage the vulnerability created by a lack of immigration status, Congress created important benefits for survivors of domestic violence and crime in the Violence Against Women Act (VAWA).
+Recognizing that abusers and criminals often take advantage of this vulnerability, Congress created important benefits for survivors of domestic violence and crime in the Violence Against Women Act (VAWA).

 T and U Nonimmigrant Status